pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 probabilities for 1&sigma; and 2&sigma; are 68.2% and 95.4%.
 Physicists usually require the difference to be 5&sigma; to be really sure that they have discovered something new.
 That was the achieved confidence in the Higgs boson search.

-In our case we want the opposite -- the result to be close to the mean value.
+In our case, we want the opposite -- the result to be close to the mean value.
 The first three hash functions, as we see, perform very badly, the `Long` one being the absolute negative champion.
 No wonder the program ran so slowly.
 Our "fast" version, the one multiplying by 3 and 5, however, also turned out to be bad.
 We'll need to replace it with something better.
 All the other functions seem to behave reasonably well, mostly measuring within 1&nbsp;--&nbsp;2&sigma;.